French Quarter Walking Tour, New Orleans

 7) Pharmacy Museum

 What a find this museum is!
-It has it all – education, spookiness, a picture-perfect garden setting, and even a charming balcony.
-Take the guided or self-guided tour through the nation's first pharmacy - it tells the stories of its owners – including J. Dufilho, the first licensed pharmacist in the US.
-You will also learn about the supposed hauntings that occur in the building.
+It offers a well-rounded experience combining education, spookiness, a picture-perfect garden setting, and even a charming balcony.
+Whether you opt for a guided tour or prefer to explore at your own pace, you'll journey through the nation's first pharmacy, which weaves together the stories of its owners, including J. Dufilho, recognized as the first licensed pharmacist in the U.S. Along the way, you'll also delve into the intriguing tales of supposed hauntings that have been associated with the building.

 8